 An unusual event took place in Kirkby on 31st August 2017 when 38 former students of the Malayan Teachers’ Training College at Kirkby Fields (most of whom had made the journey from Malaysia) attended the unveiling of a commemorative plaque (detailing the history of the site) which had been erected on the grassed area of Granborne Chase marking the spot where the former college stood.
 The date of this reunion was hugely significant as exactly 60 years earlier Malaya had become an independent state.
 The historic announcement to the world that independence was to take place was made in the main hall at the Kirkby Fields college when the visiting Chief-Minister of Malaya announced the news on 7th February 1956.
 More information regarding the reunion can be found here: The Malayan Connection

-Following negotiations by St Modwen with a handful of major retail companies, it was announced in September 2017 that Morrisons had been confirmed as the company who will build a new 45,000 square foot supermarket on the former Gala Bingo site, north of the town centre and together with other new large retail units, the overall development is due to open during 2019.
-A new cinema is also part of the new development which will be built on the site of the old Kirkby Library building which was demolished in late March 2018.
+Following negotiations by St Modwen with a handful of major retail companies, it was announced in September 2017 that Morrisons had been confirmed as the company who will build a new 45,000 square foot supermarket on the former Gala Bingo site, north of the town centre.
+Other new large retail units will also be built.
+A cinema is also part of the new development which will be built on the site of the old Kirkby Library building in Newtown Gardens which was demolished in late March 2018.